Alice C. Linsley

 The raven mentioned in Genesis is the Fan-tailed Raven, in the crow family.
 Its habitat extends across North Africa, Arabia, Sudan and Kenya.
 It also ranges across the Air Massif in Niger where it nests in crags.
 The red area shows the Fan-Tailed Raven’s habitat.
 This is exactly the location of Noah’s flood.

-This is the natural habitat of both the Pink-bellied Dove and the Fan-tailed Raven, the birds that Noah released from the ark.
+This is the natural habitat of both the Pink-bellied Dove and the Fan-tailed Raven, the birds that Noah might have released.
 It is also the heart of the ancient Afro-Asiatic Dominion.

 In the ancient Afro-Asiatic world the dove represented heavenly confirmation.
 Noah sent out a dove to determine whether the waters had subsided and it returned with an olive branch.
 In many paintings of the Annunciation, the dove is portrayed as descending from the Father to Mary as confirmation.